mjsonofharry/replay/README.md

 ## Action table

-A dictionary representation of frame data, in which the keys are frame numbers and the values are the player's inputs.
+A dictionary representation of frame data, in which the keys are frame numbers and the values are actions.
+Actions, which are Enums, represent possible player inputs, such as JUMP_PRESS, JUMP_RELEASE, LEFT_PRESS, LEFT_TAP, LEFT_RELEASE, STRONG_PRESS, STRONG_RELEASE, etcetera.
+Angles are not converted into actions, and are instead left as normal integers (e.g. 180, 233, 47, etc) to preserve accuracy.

 ```
 player1_lookup[1293] == [Action.ANGLES_DISABLED, 143, Action.LEFT_PRESS, Action.UP_PRESS]